Manganese(II) carbonate

 Manganese carbonate is a compound with the chemical formula MnCO3.
 Manganese carbonate occurs naturally as the mineral rhodochrosite but it is typically produced industrially.
-It is a pale pink, water-insoluble solid.
+It is a pale pink, water-insoluble salt.
 Approximately 20,000 metric tonnes were produced in 2005.

 Structure and production

 MnCO3 adopts a structure like calcite, consisting of manganese(II) ions in an octahedral coordination geometry.

 Treatment of aqueous solutions of manganese(II) nitrate with ammonia and carbon dioxide leads to precipitation of this faintly pink solid.
 The side product, ammonium nitrate is used as fertilizer.

 Reactions and uses

 The carbonate is insoluble in water but, like most carbonates, hydrolyses upon treatment with acids to give water-soluble salts.

 Manganese carbonate decomposes with release of carbon dioxide, i.e. calcining, at 200 °C to give MnO1.88: